Gornak40/toxin/README.md

 # toxin

-Toxin is a tool to quickly search and download movies on torrent
+## Toxin is a tool to quickly search and download movies on torrent

-## now russian text
-### Toxin целиком написан на Python3 и заточен под Unix-подобные ОС
-### При разработке использовалось около 15 разнообразных библиотек
-### Приложение модульно, представлено тремя файлами:
-Основной класс Toxin (toxin.py)
-Все объектно-независимые функции, классы, константы, используемые в основном классе (tools.py) Графический интерфейс на PyQt5 (gui.py)
+### Usage

+Enter the film name into the upper space, press "Search"

+With a few seconds the application will offfer you some films

+If you want to skip film: press "Follow"

+Else: choose the size from the lower combobox and press "Download"